rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Witch.md

 - **Duração:** imediata.
 ___

-You invoke the power of Hadar, the Dark Hunger.
+You invoke the power of Wuzei, the swimmer of the infinite.
-Tendrils of dark energy erupt from you and batter all creatures within 10 feet of you.
+Cursed tentacles filled with all seeing eyes of dark energy erupt from you and batter all creatures within 10 feet of you.
 Each creature in that area must make a Strength saving throw.
 On a failed save, a target takes 2d6 necrotic damage and can’t take reactions until its next turn.
 On a successful save, the creature takes half damage, but suffers no other effect.

 - **+1PM:** increase damage by +1d6.
 - **+3PM:** increase the radius by 1sqr.{{pageNumber,auto}}